What is Customer Lifetime Value (LTV)?

 - By product

-If you need assistance determining Lifetime Value for your brand, we can help: you can talk to an LTV expert today.
+Now, you can better allocate budgets, spend more to acquire more valuable customers, and even avoid less valuable customers.
+However, if you need assistance determining customer lifetime value for your brand, we can help: you can talk to an LTV expert today.

 Daasity is transforming the way companies access and use their data.
-It is the first and only company to design a proprietary platform specifically for the direct-to-consumer industry that makes business-critical data accessible and usable for strategic decision-making.
+It is the first and only company to design a data analytics platform specifically for the direct-to-consumer industry that makes business-critical data accessible and usable for strategic decision-making.
 Daasity’s mission is to make business-critical data accessible for all DTC brands.
-For more information, visit www.Daasity.com or LinkedIn.
+For more information, visit www.Daasity.com.